-Jonas Brothers Take Over ‘The Late, Late, Show With James Corden’
+Jonas Brothers Take Over ‘The Late Late Show With James Corden’

 They then teased fans with a snippet of their new song “Sucker.”

-The Jonas Brothers scored three consecutive number one albums and sold out shows over three continues before their hiatus was announced.
+The Jonas Brothers scored three consecutive No. 1 albums and sold out shows over three continents before their hiatus was announced.
 Selling over 17 million-plus albums with over 1 billion streams worldwide, the band has achieved dozens of platinum and gold certifications.

 The band split up in 2013.
-Joe Jonas told his side of the story in a Reddit AMA in 2016, as reported by Vanity Fair where he stated, “When it happened, we were focusing on going on another tour and we had plans to hit the road and do what we had been doing for a while.
+Joe Jonas told his side of the story in a Reddit AMA in 2016, as reported by Vanity Fair.

+“When it happened, we were focusing on going on another tour and we had plans to hit the road and do what we had been doing for a while.
 Nick brought it to the table that he wanted to focus on different things, like acting and doing music on his own.
 At first, it was really shocking to me because it was kind of all I had known was the Jonas Brothers, forever.
 So, I was pretty mad and confused because, I was like, I’ve been putting so much time and effort into this for so long and now I just have to stop and figure out what’s next.”

 — Jonas Brothers (@jonasbrothers) February 28, 2019

-Thankfully, each of the brothers found their way both professionally and personally and are now, ready to hit the road.
+Thankfully, each of the brothers found their way — both professionally and personally — and are now ready to hit the road.
 News of their impending reunion spread like wildfire on social media.
-Inqusitr reported that all of the band’s social media accounts were on a blackout, and the hashtag #JONASBROTHERSBLACKOUT was trending on Twitter.
+The Inquisitr reported that all of the band’s social media accounts were on a blackout, and the hashtag #JONASBROTHERSBLACKOUT was trending on Twitter.

 The Jonas Brothers TheLate Late Show takeover begins March 4 at 12:35 a.m.
 EST on CBS.